HL7/davinci-dtr/src/pagecontent/underlying_technologies.md

 * [How to read resource & profile definitions]({{site.data.fhir.path}}formats.html)
 * [Base resource]({{site.data.fhir.path}}resource.html)

-This implementation guide also leverages the US Core set of profiles defined by HL7 for sharing human Electronic Health Record (EHR) data in the US.
+This implementation guide also leverages the US Core set of profiles defined by HL7 for sharing human Electronic Medical Record (EMR) data in the US.
 Additional information is located at: [US-Core](http://hl7.org/fhir/us/core/2019Jan/)

 This implementation guide supports the [R4](http://hl7.org/fhir/R4/index.html) version of the FHIR standard.
 FHIR services based on R4 are the future of the standard, and the implementation guide aims to support the most modern solution and support transition of FHIR systems to R4.